Mohamed-Abotalb/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - First C file is 0-putchar.c, it prints "\_putchar" followed by a new line.

 - Second C file is 1-alphabet.c, it prints alphabets from 'a' to 'z' in lowercase followed by a new line.

+- Third C file is 2-print_alphabet_x10.c, it prints 10 times the alphabet, in lowercase, followed by a new line.